gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/index.md

 A Large Language Model (LLM) powered AI Agent is semi-autonomous software designed to achieve a given goal without requiring predefined steps or processes.
 Instead of following explicitly programmed instructions, the agent determines how to accomplish a task using instructions and context.

-For example, if a user asks, "**Show the total sales by region as a pie chart**", the app doesn't rely on predefined logic for this request.
-Instead, the LLM interprets the request, manages the conversation flow and context, and orchestrates the necessary actions to produce the regional sales pie chart.
+For example, if a user asks, "**Show the total sales for each store as a pie chart**", the app doesn't rely on predefined logic for this request.
+Instead, the LLM interprets the request, manages the conversation flow and context, and orchestrates the necessary actions to produce the store sales pie chart.

 Unlike traditional applications, where developers define the logic and workflows to support business processes, AI Agents shift this responsibility to the LLM.
 In these systems, prompt engineering, clear instructions, and tool development are critical to ensuring the app performs as intended.